Chapter 6:

 Alishia eyes fixed onto the water.
 “Into… the lake?”

-“Yes,” Kain said.
+Yes,” Kain said.
 His gaze was steady, compelling.
-“I won't let you go, I swear it.”
+“Nothing will happen to you, I swear it.”

-Taking a deep breath, Alishia stepped forward.
-The cool water lapped at her feet, sending tiny ripples across the surface.
-Kain followed, and as they sank deeper, a mythical thing happened.
+After hesitating she took a deep breath, then stepped forward.
+The cool water lapped at Alishia's feet, sending tiny ripples across the surface.

-The lake began to shimmer and glow.
+The lake began to shimmer brighter and started to glow.
 Tiny points of light rose from the depths, spinning around them like stars caught in a slow, hypnotic dance.
 The water sparkled with colors she couldn’t name—soft blues, silver threads, faint gold glimmers—all swirling gently but deliberately, as if recognizing Kain and responding to him.

 Alishia gasped, her hand brushing against the rippling water.
 The lights danced closer, wrapping around her like a warm, living embrace.
 She could feel a subtle energy thrumming through her, making her senses sharper, her heart beat in sync with the pulse of the lake.